30 English Words From Elden Ring That Sound Made Up (But Aren't)

 In Elden Ring: Marika warns her demigod children: "Should ye fail to become aught at all, ye will be forsaken."
 After his defeat, Morgott gasps: "We are... we are all forsaken."
 The word carries the full weight of divine abandonment.

 Listen!
 Pay attention!
 An archaic imperative that demands someone stop and hear what comes next.
-Shakespeare used it constantly.
+It often appears in Early Modern writing.

 In Elden Ring: Used in dialogue to command attention before important revelations.
 Marika's spoken echoes employ it alongside other imperatives, establishing the commanding, prophetic tone of a goddess addressing her children.